 The Commission has proposed a Regulation on European data governance as part of its data strategy.
 This new Regulation will play a vital role in ensuring the EU’s leadership in the global data economy.

-As well as this proposed regulation, to further ensure the EU’s leadership in the global data economy the European strategy for data intends to:
+To further ensure the EU’s leadership in the global data economy the European strategy for data intends to:

-- Adopt legislative measures on data governance, access and reuse.
+- adopt legislative measures on data governance, access and reuse.
 For example, for business-to-government data sharing for the public interest;

-- Make data more widely available by opening up high-value publicly held datasets across the EU and allowing their reuse for free;
+- make data more widely available by opening up high-value publicly held datasets across the EU and allowing their reuse for free;

-- Invest €2 billion in a European High Impact Project to develop data processing infrastructures, data sharing tools, architectures and governance mechanisms for thriving data sharing and to federate energy-efficient and trustworthy cloud infrastructures and related services;
+- invest €2 billion in a European High Impact Project to develop data processing infrastructures, data sharing tools, architectures and governance mechanisms for thriving data sharing and to federate energy-efficient and trustworthy cloud infrastructures and related services;

-- Enable access to secure, fair and competitive cloud services by facilitating the set-up of a procurement marketplace for data processing services and creating clarity about the applicable regulatory framework on cloud framework of rules on cloud.
+- enable access to secure, fair and competitive cloud services by facilitating the set-up of a procurement marketplace for data processing services and creating clarity about the applicable regulatory framework on cloud framework of rules on cloud.

 Businesses will have more data available to innovate as a result of the data strategy.
 The European Commission has already published a report on Business-to-Government (B2G) data sharing.
 The report, coming from a high-level Expert Group, contains a set of policy, legal and funding recommendations that will contribute to making B2G data sharing in the public interest a scalable, responsible and sustainable practice in the EU.